monsoonmaelstrom/book2/book2.md

 ### 9 - We’re Going Home ^^1400 words^^

 Five nights later, Liam and I stand on the deck with Davy, Alex, and Peter.
 Gavin and Giorgi have gone to get Henry and Lisette.
-Davy was right in saying that we should bring Lisette, and if we’re bringing her, then Henry is an obvious choice as well.
+Davy was right in saying we should bring Lisette, and if we’re bringing her, then Henry is an obvious choice as well.
 We didn’t tell either of them beforehand though, which is why Gavin and Giorgi are fetching them now.

 There’s a strong wind coming from the east, and the water is choppy.
 Lewis is going to get in as close to the shore of the cape as the barquentine can manage, but we’ll be rowing the dinghy a decent way, and we need to get the timing right.
 I am waiting *very* impatiently.